diloboros/elden-ring/elden-ring-multiplayer.md

 1. **Start the Game:**

-You’ll begin in the Cave of Knowledge (tutorial area) or you can skip it.
-Either way, you’ll end up at The First Step Site of Grace in Limgrave.
+You’ll begin in the *Cave of Knowledge* (tutorial area) or you can skip it.
+Either way, you’ll end up at *The First Step* site of grace in *Limgrave*.

 2. **Collect Multiplayer Items:**

-- Once you reach The First Step Site of Grace, you can immediately pick up the necessary multiplayer items:
+- Once you reach The First Step site of grace, you can immediately pick up the necessary multiplayer items:
-    - `Tarnished's Furled Finger` and `Finger Severer` are given to you as you follow the natural path from the tutorial to the first Site of Grace.
+    - `Tarnished's Furled Finger` and `Finger Severer` are given to you as you follow the natural path from the tutorial to the first site of grace.
     - `Small Golden Effigy` is found next to the *Summoning Pool* statue near *The First Step* site of grace.

 3. **Craft or Loot a Furlcalling Finger Remedy:**

 - To start summoning players into your world, you’ll need a `Furlcalling Finger Remedy`.
-- You can find Erdleaf Flowers right near the first Site of Grace, and once you get two, you can craft this item using the Crafting Kit (*purchased from Kale at the Church of Elleh for 300 runes*).
+- You can find Erdleaf Flowers right near the first site of grace, and once you get two, you can craft this item using the Crafting Kit (*purchased from Kale at the Church of Elleh for 300 runes*).
 - Alternatively, you can loot Furlcalling Finger Remedies from certain spots or enemies around Limgrave.